-Currently 100% of 8th graders, 99% of 7th graders, 94% of 6th graders and 100% of 5th graders have taken AR quizzes in the last 30 days.
-We would love to have 100% participation every month and an 85% or higher success rate!
+Currently every student in Washington has taken AR quizzes in the last 30 days.
+We would love to have 100% participation EVERY MONTH and an 85% or higher success rate!
 Way to go, kids!
 Students are only able to take quizzes while at a district school, but from home, the public library, etc., the student or the parent can login to Home Connect to check progress.
 Please check out the AR page on our website for more info.

 Washington Gifted is one of 9 schools in Illinois to earn the Illinois Honor Roll’s Academic Excellence Award 10 years in a row.
 For 2013, only 177 schools received the Academic Excellence Award because of higher eligibility and passing requirements, so Washington is very proud to still be meeting these goals.
 We have great students and great teachers!
 Keep it up!